Can Stress Cause Vertigo? What Science Says—and How to Find Relief

 You can also supplement your diet with antioxidants, omega-3 or ginkgo, as these ingredients are known to increase blood flow to the brain.
 Vitamin D can also be helpful.
 Avoid highly processed foods such as coffee, tea, alcohol, sausages, cakes, burgers or French fries as much as possible, as these could increase inflammation.

-And as your inner ear maintains a strong balance of sodium, potassium and chloride, it is vital to keep your sodium intake low and ensure proper hydration.
+And as your inner ear maintains a strong balance of electrolytes like sodium, potassium and chloride, it is vital to keep your sodium intake low and ensure proper hydration.
 Also try not to skip meals or eat at sporadic timings, as these could increase your stress too.

-Practice Mindfulness
+(5) Practice Mindfulness

 You can also love yourself a little bit more with regular meditation, yoga or pilates, all of which are useful to help you prevent stress and anxiety.
 Practicing mindfulness involves breathing exercises, guided imagery and other practices to relax the body and mind and help reduce stress.